UBC-CIC/student-advising-voice-assistant/docs/DeploymentGuide.md

 cdk bootstrap aws://YOUR_AWS_ACCOUNT_ID/YOUR_ACCOUNT_REGION --profile your-profile-name
 ```

 **Deploy the CDK stacks**
 You may run the following command to deploy the stacks all at once.
 Please replace `<profile-name>` with the appropriate AWS profile used earlier.

 ```bash
 cdk deploy --all --profile <profile-name>
 ```

-#### **Extra: Taking down the deployed stacks**

-To take down the deployed stack for a fresh redeployment in the future, navigate to AWS Cloudformation, click on the stack(s) and hit Delete.
-Please wait for the stacks in each step to be properly deleted before deleting the stack downstream.
-The deletion order is as followed:

-1. HostingStack
-2. InferenceStack
-3. student-advising-DatabaseStack
-4. student-advising-VpcStack
-5. VoiceAssistantStack

-### Step 3: Uploading the configuration file

-To complete the deployment, you will need to upload a configuration file specifying the websites to scrape for information.
-Continue with the [User Guide](./UserGuide.md#updating-the-configuration-file) for this step.